 The ‘Gippsland Primary Care Partnerships’ was established to ensure greater collaboration and coordination between the 4 Primary Care Partnerships (PCPs) across the Gippsland Region.

-The Gippsland Primary Care Partnerships aim to:
+The Gippsland Primary Care Partnerships:

 - Enhance strategic growth